python-cffi/cffi/doc/source/ref.rst

 `[3]` ``long double`` support:

-   We keep ``long double`` values inside a cdata object to avoid loosing precision.
+   We keep ``long double`` values inside a cdata object to avoid losing precision.
 Normal Python floating-point numbers only contain enough precision for a ``double``.
 If you really want to convert such an object to a regular Python float (i.e. a C ``double``), call ``float()``.
 If you need to do arithmetic on